 Alternative Dispute Resolution for the Construction Industry

-The construction ADR attorneys of Righi Fitch Law Group are respected arbiters and mediators who help parties resolve their differences efficiently and cost-effectively outside of the courtroom.
+The construction ADR attorneys of Righi Fitch Law Group are respected consensus builders who help parties resolve their differences efficiently and cost-effectively outside of the courtroom.

-Beth Fitch and Rick Righi are practical and effective mediators and arbitrators in the alternative dispute resolution realm.
+Attorneys Beth Fitch and Rick Righi are practical and effective mediators and arbitrators.
 We have earned the respect of our legal peers because we understand the construction industry from every perspective: homebuilders, subcontractors, and the unique needs of owners.
-We understand the complex insurance issues surrounding construction litigation, which helps us facilitate resolution in the most complicated situations.
+We understand the complex insurance issues surrounding construction litigation, which helps us facilitate resolutions in the most complicated situations.

+Our construction ADR team recognizes the value of taking a non-litigious approach to construction disputes.
 We start by identifying the core issues in the dispute and what each party really wants.
 Then we work to establish common ground and build consensus.
-We will suggest creative solutions ourselves or help the two parties generate their own ideas for bringing the case to resolution.
+We suggest creative solutions designed to help the parties generate their own ideas for case resolution.

 Often the solution is tied to understanding and responding to the needs of the plaintiff and what motivated them to take legal action in the first place.
 Sometimes those needs can be as simple as having someone listen to and acknowledge their concerns.